 You need to use caution with any heated styling tool, but there are some additional features that some manufacturers put in place to help keep you safe.

 One such feature is auto shut off. this feature will automatically turn off your device after a certain amount of time, usually between 30 minutes to 1 hour.
 This means that you don’t have to worry about forgetting to turn the device off after styling.

 Ease of Use

 If you want a straightener that’s easy to use, check for these key features:

 - A 360 degree swivel cord can help make it easier to reach every part of your head without having to contort your arms and wrist.

 - Speaking of the cord, you want to get one that’s long enough to allow you to use it wherever you’re most comfortable.
 Many of the longest cords are 9 feet, so anything around that is a good length.
-(There are also such things as cordless flat irons, although they tend to be travel sized.)
+(There are also such things as cordless flat irons, and battery operated flat irons, although they tend to be travel sized.)

 FAQ (Frequently Asked Questions)

 Unfortunately, there’s no right or wrong answer to this question.
 What will work best for you depends on your budget, hair type, and purpose for purchasing one.